 - College students 25 years old or younger

-- Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the U.S. (but does not protect against all types of meningitis).
+- Vaccinations are effective against the most common bacterial types that cause the disease in the U.S. (but does not protect against all types of meningitis).

 - Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years.

-- The cost of vaccine varies so check with your health care provider.
+- The cost of the vaccine varies so check with your health care provider.